Author: Zach 'Goose' Gase

 ZG: I know a year or two back, Tone and Kno (of the CunninLynguists) talked about the possibility of QN5 getting shut down, did that have any effect on your decision to put your album out with Mello Music?

 S: No, no. That's something completely separate.
-Like CunninLynguists technically release stuff on their own imprint and also through Bad Taste and in the past, other labels, but their still QN5.
+Like CunninLynguists technically release stuff on their own imprint and also through Bad Taste and in the past, other labels, but they're still QN5.
 It's one of those things, they're still down with the original QN5 fam, although they work with different outlets.
 I guess you could view my situation as similar to that.

 ZG: The past few years, Mello Music has been one of the hottest labels in the underground, do you think your affiliation with them will give you more exposure?